-A gap exists concerning the scales at which investigations of Swahili urbanism have typically functioned.
-The intermediate scale, comprising the “immediate hinterland” of a city’s closest surroundings, has often been ignored or folded into a broader regional hinterland and mostly overlooked.
-The current survey, in contrast, was designed to provide a comprehensive view of settlement and land-use over the entirety of Songo Mnara Island, so that the immediate area around the town and the full range of activities taking place on the island would be well understood.
-The survey was part of a nested, gridded, approach to urban activity on Songo Mnara at the level of the house, public space, and the island landscape.
-At each level, we have examined archaeological data in a systematic and comprehensive way, sampling houses, open spaces, and the island landscape through systematic grids, allowing for the mapping of activities across space.
+A gap exists concerning the scales at which investigations of Swahili urbanism have typically functioned, developed from the false dichotomy of town and hinterland.
+The mesoscale, comprising the “immediate hinterland” of a city’s closest surroundings, has often been ignored or folded into a wider regional hinterland and mostly overlooked.
+The current survey, in contrast, was designed as a full-coverage approach, able to provide a comprehensive view of settlement and land-use over Songo Mnara Island, so that the immediate area around the town and the full range of activities taking place on the island would be well understood.
+It focused on patterns of past activity rather than identifying sites and was part of a nested, gridded, approach to urban activity on Songo Mnara at the level of the house, public space, and the island landscape.
+At each level, we have examined archaeological data in a systematic way, sampling houses, open spaces, and the island landscape through regular grids, allowing for the mapping of activities across space.
 Previous reconnaissance had charted standing architecture beyond Songo Mnara’s town walls, identifying other settlements both contemporary to Songo Mnara and occupied after its abandonment (Garlake 1966; Pradines and Blanchard 2005).
 Specialized maritime and phytolith surveys of the island (Stoetzel 2011; Pollard et al. 2012) similarly suggested broader patterns of human activity on the landscape.
 But the relationship between those other settlements and Songo Mnara– and indeed what was going on outside the Songo Mnara town wall – was poorly understood.

-The mesoscale approach to Songo Mnara Island was pursued through full-coverage survey.
 Full-coverage survey provides advantages when exploring land-use patterns.
 It produces the best dataset for exploring complex regional networks, particularly those exhibiting functional interdependency (Fish and Kowalewski 1990: 271-3; Falconer and Savage 1995).
-With its command of the locational relationships between sites and capacity to capture rare, off-site land-use activities on the landscape, full coverage survey is well-situated to characterize the flow of resources through a network, which is important for understanding the social and economic relationships underpinning urbanism.
-Full coverage was enabled, in part, by the island environment of Songo Mnara, which provided a relatively circumscribed survey universe of around 19 km2.
+With its command of the locational relationships between sites and capacity to capture rare, off-site land-use activities on the landscape, full-coverage survey is well-situated to characterize the flow of resources through a network, which is important for understanding the social and economic relationships underpinning urbanism.
+The full-coverage approach adopted here allowed for fine-grained assessment of a majority of the island, a contrast to sample surveys carried out in other regions of the eastern African coast.
+It was enabled, in part, by the island environment of Songo Mnara, which provided a relatively circumscribed survey universe of around 19 km2.
+Even so, methodological challenges discussed below prevented gridded coverage of that entire area.
+Still, the comprehensive approach of a full-coverage, non-site strategy was able to successfully explore the mesoscale of Songo Mnara and identify patterns of activity across the island associated with its development.

 An important methodological lesson from previous survey work on the Swahili coast was the necessity of subsurface testing (e.g., LaViolette et al. 1989; Fleisher and LaViolette 1999; Fleisher 2003; Pawlowicz 2017).
 Because the Songo Mnara coastal environment was heavily vegetated, a program of systematic subsurface testing was implemented to recover past cultural material, which would be missed by pedestrian survey alone in that environment and was often buried at considerable depth.
 Shovel-test pits (STPs) were selected as the means of sub-surface testing most likely to recover artifacts (McManaman 1984) and most suitable for the island’s geology.
 All material excavated from the STPs was sieved using a woven 2 mm mesh.